corluk/rxjs-jasmine/README.md

-# rxjs-jasmine
+# rxjs-utils
 Simple function for easier rxjs coding.

-For test :
+# For test :
 testObservable ( obs$, {
 onSubscribe: (value: T) => void ,
 onError : (err) => void ,
 onComplete : () => void } , done)

-Rxjs merges with Promises so that we can use await sink<T>(obs) => Array<T>
+# Rxjs merges with Promises so that we can use await
+sink<T>(obs) => Array<T>